echeran/smile-of-murugan/webbook/chapter03.md

-A.D.; but the same anthology contains a poem, *Kur*.
-2, ascribed to Iṟaiyaṉār, the author of Akapporuḷ, probably of the 5th-6th Cent.
-A.D.

 It has already been stressed, too, that the final codification of the earliest extant poetry must have been later than the compilation of various anthologies.
 Of crucial importance for this hypothesis is the